 16 things to do in Ella Sri Lanka

-Ella, with its rolling hills layered in jungle and tea plantations, is known for its hiking.
-Suffice it to say I was in heaven.
 Little Adam’s Peak (also referred to as Mini Adam’s Peak) is the one of the best and easiest hikes in Ella.
 The trail is extremely well marked, and takes about 30-40 minutes on the way up, and 15-20 minutes on the way down.
-Over all I would budget a couple hours for the experience, though, as you’ll want to take plenty of photos at the top.
+In total I would budget a couple hours for the experience, though, as you’ll want to take plenty of photos at the top.

 Dan and I hiked Little Adam’s Peak at sunset, and it was the perfect decision.
 The peak’s view faces west toward Ella Gap.
 This makes it an ideal sunset experience as you watch the sun dip slowly behind Ella Rock in waves of purple and pink.